radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 ![An image showing monitoring network latency](Media/Image1.14.jpg)

-Figure 1.
-14 : Monitoring Network Latency Between RadiantOne Nodes
+Figure 1.14: Monitoring Network Latency Between RadiantOne Nodes

 #### Alerts

 Alerts associated with activities monitored from the Control Panels are configured from the Main Control Panel -> Settings tab -> Monitoring section and are tied to the Task Scheduler which must be running.
 The status of the Task Scheduler can be seen on the Tasks tab in the Server Control Panel associated with the current leader node.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTES – For alerts that leverage data collectors, it is important to note that some properties within data collectors require the RadiantOne service to be running to get status information.
+>For alerts that leverage data collectors, it is important to note that some properties within data collectors require the RadiantOne service to be running to get status information.
 If you have configured custom alerts that use properties in a data collector that require the RadiantOne service to be running, andthe service stops, no alerts are sent.
-Be mindful of this when using data collectors in custom alerts.**
+Be mindful of this when using data collectors in custom alerts.

 RadiantOne offers standard alerts and custom alerts.
 Standard alerts cover the recommended minimum monitoring for the RadiantOne components and are pre-configured by default.
 Custom alerts allow you to define monitoring rules for all aspects of RadiantOne not addressed by a standard alert.
 Custom alerts are highly specialized and require services from Radiant Logic to setup.
 Please contact support@radiantlogic.com for details.

 ##### Standard Alerts

 For standard alerts, the default alert output is a file, but you can easily add email alerts to the configuration.
 When these alerts are activated, they are also displayed on the Main Control Panel’s Dashboard tab.

 This section describes the aspects addressed by standard alerts.